 For the cookie

-• 2 Large eggs
+- 2 Large eggs

 For the frosting

-• 3/4 C Unsalted butter
+- 3/4 cup (170g) Unsalted butter

-• 2 1/2 C Powdered sugar
+- 2 1/2 cups ( 325g) Powdered sugar

-• 2 tbsp Heavy whipping cream
+- 2 tablespoons (30ml) Heavy whipping cream

-• 1 ½ tsp Vanilla bean paste or extract
+- 1 ½ teaspoons (7g) Vanilla bean paste or extract

-• Cinnamon to sprinkle
+- Cinnamon to sprinkle

 Instructions

-Preheat oven to 350°F. Line a spring form pan with parchment paper.
+- Preheat oven to 350°F. Line a spring-form pan with parchment paper.

-2. Add egg, vanilla and vanilla extract.
+- Combine butter with sugar (2 cups) and beat on medium speed until well creamed together.
+Add egg, vanilla, and vanilla extract.
 Mix into butter and sugar until egg is well beaten.

 For the Frosting

-1. Allow butter to come to room temperature.
+- Allow butter to come to room temperature.
 Using a stand mixer, beat the butter for several minutes until light and fluffy.

-2. Add powdered sugar and slowly increase speed from low to medium.
+- Add powdered sugar and slowly increase the speed from low to medium.
 Frosting will become thicker.
-Add heavy whipped cream and increase speed to medium high; beat for several minutes until light and fluffy.
+Add heavy whipped cream and increase speed to medium-high; beat for several minutes until light and fluffy.
+Lastly, add vanilla bean paste (or vanilla extract) and beat until incorporated.
+Spread over the cooled cookie and sprinkle with cinnamon.

 Notes